apollo

 Caution

-Sainzen-K (AS) Capsule may affect driving as it causes dizziness.
+Sainzen-K (AS) Capsule may impair driving, as it can cause dizziness.
 Drive or operate machinery only when you are alert.

 bannner image